Note on MacPherson's local Euler obstruction: Application to Donaldson-Thomas invariants

 \begin{proposition} Let $X$ be a scheme with a $\CC^*$ action so that $(E_X\to \LL_X, \Theta)$ is a $\CC^*$-equivariant symmetric obstruction theory.
 Suppose that the $\CC^*$ action only has isolated fixed point set $F$.
 Let $P\in F$.
 Then

-where $T_X|_{P}$ is the tangent space of $X$ at $P$. \end{proposition} \begin{proof} This result can be proved using Theorem \ref{main_theorem_2}.
+where $T_X|_{P}$ is the tangent space of $X$ at $P$. \end{proposition} \begin{proof} The formula in the theorem is a local issue question.
+We prove the result using Theorem \ref{main_theorem_2}.
 The symmetric obstruction theory $E_X=[E^{-1}\to E^0]$ is given by a global resolution.
 We may use $\CC^*$ equivariant embedding

 where we assume that the dimension of $M$ is the same as $\dim(T_X|_{P})$.
-Using deformation to normal cone $C_{X/M}$ and deformation invariance of virtual class, we may use the zero section $[M]$ to do the Kiem-Li localization.
+Using deformation to normal cone $C_{X/M}$ and the deformation invariance of virtual class, we may use the zero section $[M]$ to do the Kiem-Li localization.
 So in this case we have a vector bundle $\Omega_M$ and a cosection map $\sigma: \Omega_M\to \cO_M$ such that $\sigma^{-1}(0)=P$.
 Then the result comes from Example 2.4 in \cite{KL}. \end{proof}

 \begin{bibdiv} \begin{biblist} \bib{Aluffi}{article}{ author={Aluffi, Paolo}, title={Limits of Chow groups, and a new construction of Chern-Schwartz-MacPherson classes}, journal={Pure Appl.
 Math.
 Q.}, volume={2}, date={2006}, number={4}, pages={915-941}, issn={0002-9327}, }